 Take the NovaSure® Quiz to see if an endometrial ablation is right for you!

 People with heavy or long-lasting periods who do not wish to have children in the future may be candidates for the procedure.
 Your doctor can decide if the NovaSure® procedure is right for you.
 But if you’re sure you don’t want any children in the future, and your doctor rules out more serious causes of heavy bleeding, you may be a good candidate for the NovaSure® procedure.

-Because it treats the lining of the uterus, your chances of getting pregnant after the ablation procedure will be reduced.
-However, it is still possible to get pregnant if you’re sexually active.
-A pregnancy after an ablation is very dangerous for both the mother and the fetus, since the uterine lining would not be able to properly support fetal development.
-It’s very important to talk to your doctor about what birth control you will use after the NovaSure® procedure.
+Because NovaSure® treats the lining of the uterus, your chances of getting pregnant after the ablation procedure will be reduced.
+However, if you are sexually active, it is still possible to get pregnant.
+A pregnancy after an ablation is very dangerous for both the pregnant person and the fetus, since the uterine lining is not able to properly support fetal development.
+It is very important to talk to your doctor about what birth control you will use after the NovaSure® procedure.

-Immediately after the procedure, some people may experience some cramping, mild pain, nausea, and/or vomiting.
-Most women feel back to themselves and can resume normal activities within a day or so.
+Immediately after the procedure, some people experience cramping, mild pain, nausea, and/or vomiting.
+Most people feel back to themselves and can resume normal activities within a day or so.
 Be sure to follow any instructions from your doctor, no matter how good you’re feeling.
 A watery and/or bloody discharge following the NovaSure® endometrial ablation procedure is normal.
 It could start anywhere from immediately after the procedure to a couple of weeks afterwards.
-The discharge may last only briefly, or for up to a couple of months.
+The discharge may only last briefly or up to a few months.
 It could even come and go, increasing after certain activities.
-This is quite normal and can be expected with any endometrial ablation procedure.
+This is quite normal and is expected with any endometrial ablation procedure.